opf/openproject/docs/user-guide/project-overview/README.md

 ### Work package table widget

 The work package table widget includes a work package table to the project overview.
-The work package table can be filtered, grouped, sorted according to the [work package table configuration](../work-packages/work-package-table-configuration/), e.g. display only work packages with the priority "High".
+The work package table can be filtered, grouped, sorted according to the [work package table configuration](../work-packages/work-package-table-configuration/), e.g. to display only work packages with the priority "High".

 ![work package table widget](image-20191112152119523.png)